 Of course, the Professor, being the wise and great Cabran he was, had no hang-ups about who his successor might be.
 He knew, more than any other, the Moorian Firekyma could see clearly through all inner spiral constellations and deep into the Kana of the one able to summon it.
 It had little to do with reason, skill or common held notions of ‘greatness.’
-Such power could only be shared with an individual who had mastered oneself to form a symbol of a much broader totality.
-If the Firekyma responded to the wizard, rather than Apharis, then it was because it sensed a greater pureness of Heart and thus an untapped potential without parallel.
+Such power could only be shared with an individual who had hitherto unconsciously mastered oneself to form a symbol of a much broader totality.
+If the Firekyma responded to the wizard, rather than Apharis, then it was because it sensed a profounder strength of Heart and thus an untapped potential without parallel.

-In Cabras, to be a senior member of the Board, a General or a President no less carried a significant responsibility, where one must possess an almost contradictory set of characteristics.
+In Cabras, to be a senior member of the Board, a General or a President no less carried a significant responsibility, where one must harmonise a near conflicting set of characteristics.
 On the one hand, you needed to be self-assured, occasionally authoritative and able to make some difficult decisions (much like humans, you can never please all Cabrans!).
 However, it also required a high level of empathy and understanding.
 In short, you had to have a disciplined sense of reason and be a very considerate individual to boot that would lay the foundation for a much greater potential.
 Most of all, you needed to remain ever mindful towards the corrupting nature of power and one’s own vulnerabilities in relation to this.
 These were not positions for just anyone and indeed there were plenty who did not desire such duty.
 Those who did had to be sure of their intentions, while holding dear the virtues of Kana deep in their Hearts.

-During their last meeting, the Oracle had expressed increasing concern regarding attitudes to power among certain members of the community: an anxiety of which the Professor was now coming to share.
+During their last meeting, the Oracle had expressed increasing unease regarding attitudes to power among certain members of the community: an anxiety of which the Professor was now coming to share.
 He found himself growing increasingly distrustful of the motives behind one or two witches and wizards seeking to attain and maintain positions of influence.

 The President came across as a good and honourable Cabran but, as they say, ‘love is blind’ and the Professor was concerned that he may be overlooking a terrible truth unfolding before his very eyes.
 For certain, it was quite clear the current leader of the Board had become a little distracted by personal and political leanings.
-However, some of his actions also seemed to contradict such a charge, which complicated matters somewhat.
+However, some of his actions also seemed to contradict such a charge, which complicated matters slightly.
 The Professor noted he apparently had no issues toward the idea that Atanofea might one day succeed him – a quite talented young witch, the same age as the wizard, of who she was the best of friends.
 The President might not have appeared to care much for her colleague, but he had long been impressed with her abilities as a witch and the promise she showed as a thoughtful and considerate leader – despite the company she kept.

 Confident as she was intelligent and honest, Atanofea was liked and respected by just about all of the community, as was the wizard.
-Nevertheless, she was considerably more focussed than him and, though he was her most trusted friend, who she loved dearly, she also shared in the Professor’s occasional frustration that he appeared a little too indifferent regarding the significance of his own potential.
+Nonetheless, she was considerably more focussed than him and, though he was her most trusted friend, who she loved dearly, she also shared in the Professor’s occasional frustration that he appeared a little too indifferent regarding the significance of his own potential.
 ‘Why do you keep holding back?
 Not all paths yield to choice, you know!’
 She would exclaim, sometimes telling him outright how selfish she thought he was being.

 Although Atanofea’s leadership skills far exceeded any other Cabran of her age, the Professor knew it would be her voice of conscience, alongside the close friendship she had with the wizard, which would prove pivotal to future developments in Cabras.
 After all, it was largely down to her that he eventually saw it in himself to attempt summoning their mightiest dragon.
-The fact the President so openly acknowledged her skills and promise, but not her colleague’s, was one reason why the Professor knew there must be something else at work here.
-There could surely be no logical explanation for a senior member of the Board to feel such animosity towards any Cabran, able to initially summon the Firekyma, after so many years, therefore why did he?
+The fact the President so openly acknowledged her skills and promise, but not her comrade’s, was one reason why the Professor knew there must be something else at work here.
+There could surely be no logical explanation for a senior member of the Board to feel such animosity against any Cabran, able to initially summon the Firekyma, after so many years, therefore why did he?
 The pettiness surrounding any paternal jealousy seemed too ridiculous for comment.

 The wizard was among the most likeable in their community: handsome, polite, articulate and a tremendous communicator, retaining an incredibly understated courage.
 Something of a mysteriously free spirit it’s true, but this was partly the characteristic required for being a chosen wizard (or witch as future Oracle).
 Ever loyal to his friends while maintaining a gentle manner towards all living things, he was highly thought of by the Oracle, who he lived with, for a time, learning about the stars and constellations.
 This Cabran showed little regard (if at all) for competitiveness, acquisitiveness and success: qualities connecting directly to the Heart of the Firekyma and deep into the prevailing wisdom of their world – since the dark times.

-This was in considerable contrast to the President’s son, Apharis, with the appearance and assuredness of your typical jock, possessing no doubt in his own potential and to who being the best meant success whatever the cost.
+This was of course in considerable contrast to the President’s son, Apharis, with the appearance and assuredness of your typical jock, possessing no doubt in his own potential and to who being the best meant success whatever the cost.
 An over-confident fellow was Apharis, consumed by ambition, who appeared to champion a more alienated way of doing things to achieve and maintain order.
 He was presenting himself increasingly as a vociferous advocate of a ponderous conception of civilisation as forming a new direction for Cabras:

-An order where one must always succeed at the expense of another; an order where there must be winners and losers; an order where superiors exert authority over inferiors and rich over poor; an order upheld by fear and subversion where peace is never far from the threat of war; an order where resources are not shared equally, but ‘purchased’ by an arbitrarily conceived system of finance that worked to favour a select few, who in turn controlled it from the shadows; an order overseen by those who know best.
+An order where one must always succeed at the expense of another; an order where there must be winners and losers; an order where superiors exert authority over inferiors and rich over poor; an order upheld by fear and subversion where peace is never far from the threat of war; an order where resources are not shared equally, but ‘purchased’ by an arbitrarily conceived system of exchange that worked to favour a select few, who in turn controlled it from the shadows; an order overseen by those who know best.

-The clock in the hall seemed to reflect the perpetual stalemate, which had become this morning’s meeting, as the Professor focused his concentration on the slow tick … follow tock … follow.
+The clock in the hall seemed to reflect the perpetual stalemate, which had become this morning’s meeting, as the Professor fixed his concentration on the slow tick … follow tock … follow.
 Elongated shadows stilled among silence were interrupted by the faint sound of feet repeatedly hitting the ground that grew louder and louder, as all in the room turned their attention to the main door.
 Suddenly, a witch came bursting into the room.
 It was Aqnomora and she had been sent to urgently inform the Professor of a mysterious object that had been spotted on the horizon.

 They rushed out of the main building, down to the shoreline to see a ship was approaching.
 The Professor took hold of his telescope and, as he peered through he saw, to his surprise, the ship of Tovozahr returning.
 This wizard had led an expedition, which departed more than a year ago and had not been seen anywhere since.
 ‘Well, I’ll be …’ smiling to himself, ‘It’s Tovozahr!’
 He excitedly exclaimed to the others.
 While the increasingly gathering crowd cheered the return of Cabras’s most celebrated seafarer, the Professor turned to a look of sudden apprehension, for the boat appeared to be travelling too fast to anchor safely in the harbour.